nicolas-kourtellis/StreamingBetweenness/README.md

 Command Line Input Parameters:
 ------------------------------

-- input path to use on hdfs\\
+- input path to use on hdfs
 - output path to use on hdfs

-number of Mappers to split the sources: e.g., 1, 10, 100 etc. Rule of thumb: the larger the graph (i.e., number of roots to test), the larger should be this number.
+- number of Mappers to split the sources: e.g., 1, 10, 100 etc. Rule of thumb: the larger the graph (i.e., number of roots to test), the larger should be this number.

-number of Reducers to collect the output
+- number of Reducers to collect the output

-Number of vertices in graph
+- number of vertices in graph

-Number of edges in graph
+- number of edges in graph

-Graph file (edge list, tab delimited) (full path)
+- graph file (edge list, tab delimited) (full path)

-File with edges to be added (tab delimited) (full path).
+- file with edges to be added (tab delimited) (full path).
 Note: this version handles only edges between existing vertices in the graph.

-Number of random edges added
+- number of random edges added

-Experiment iteration (in case of multiple experiments)
+- experiment iteration (in case of multiple experiments)

-Use combiner or not (true/false)
+- use combiner or not (true/false)

-Output path for file with stats
+- output path for file with stats

-Output path for file with final betweenness values
+- output path for file with final betweenness values

 Example of execution call:

-hadoop jar MapReduce_OptimizedBrandesAdditions_DO_JUNG.jar
--libjars collections-generic-4.01.jar,jung-graph-impl-2.0.1.jar,jung-api-2.0.1.jar
--Dmapred.job.map.memory.mb=4096
--Dmapred.job.reduce.memory.mb=4096
--Dmapred.child.java.opts=-Xmx3500m
--Dmapreduce.task.timeout=60000000
--Dmapreduce.job.queuename=QUEUENAME
-input_iterbrandes_additions_nocomb_10k_1 output_iterbrandes_additions_nocomb_10k_1 10 1 10000 55245 10k 10k_randedges 100 1 false times/ betweenness/
+hadoop jar MapReduce_OptimizedBrandesAdditions_DO_JUNG.jar -libjars collections-generic-4.01.jar,jung-graph-impl-2.0.1.jar,jung-api-2.0.1.jar -Dmapred.job.map.memory.mb=4096 -Dmapred.job.reduce.memory.mb=4096 -Dmapred.child.java.opts=-Xmx3500m -Dmapreduce.task.timeout=60000000 -Dmapreduce.job.queuename=QUEUENAME input_iterbrandes_additions_nocomb_10k_1 output_iterbrandes_additions_nocomb_10k_1 10 1 10000 55245 10k 10k_randedges 100 1 false times/ betweenness/

 Similar input can be used for the version that handles deletions of edges.